Populism in Europe: United Kingdom

 The United Kingdom Independence Party (UKIP) was characterised as a right-wing populist party.
 The party achieved success leading up to the Brexit referendum under the direction of Nigel Farage.
 The party capitalised on the increasing immigration concerns in the UK following the EU enlargement of 2004.
 The Brexit referendum, in which British citizens voted to leave the European Union, was claimed as a victory for populism, encouraging a flurry of calls for referendums among other EU countries by populist political parties.

 UKIP was succeeded by the Brexit Party in the lead up to the 2019 European Parliament elections in the United Kingdom.
 The Brexit Party was then followed by Reform UK, which continued to follow populist sentiments in its campaigning, particularly during the 2024 United Kingdom general election where the party found increased success at the expense of the establishment Conservative Party.

 The UK Labour Party under the leadership of Jeremy Corbyn had been referred to as populist, with the slogan "for the many not the few" having been used.

+Jeremy Corbyn identifies himself as part of the socialist left of the Labour Party and was elected as leader in 2015.
+During his time as Labour leader, he contested two general elections in 2017 and 2019 under manifestos that would have represented a political shift in the United Kingdom.
+These manifestos proposed issues related to foreign policy and economic policy, such as nationalization of parts of the private sector that would have changed certain private programs into public ownership such as rail, water, and energy.
+The Labour Party under Corbyn spoke about a lack of trust in the UK establishment and how this transformation was needed.
+Anti-elitist rhetoric has come up among other UK political leaders.
+Nigel Farage has often criticized establishment political parties, a theme that is the platform of his Reform UK party.

+Other conservative Prime Ministers have used anti-elite language in describing people who opposed them.
+During the Brexit referendum in parliament, Boris Johnson employed anti-parliamentary rhetoric, portraying members of parliament as enemies of the people for not getting the vote done.
+This type of narrative forms an approach known as the Manichean worldview, an understanding that politics is a struggle between the people vs the elite.